3mdeb/96boards-docs-wiki/Dragonboard-410c-OpenEmbedded-and-Yocto.md

     repo sync
     source setup-environment [<build folder>]

-* after the command `repo sync` returns all the OpenEmbedded recipes have been downloaded locally.
+* after the command `repo sync` returns, all the OpenEmbedded recipes have been downloaded locally.
 * you will be prompted to choose the target machine, pick `dragonboard-410c`
 * <build folder> is optional, if missing it will default to `build-$MACHINE`

 The script `setup-environment` will create sane default configuration files in <build folder>/conf, you can inspect them and modify them if needed.

+# Build a minimal, console-only image

+To build a console image, you can run:

+    bitbake core-image-minimal

+At the end of the build, your build artifacts will be found in `tmp-eglibc/deploy/images/dragonboard-410c`.
+The two artifacts you will use to update your DragonBoard are:
+* `core-image-minimal-dragonboard-410c.ext4.gz` and
+* `boot-dragonboard-410c.img`

 # Bootloaders and eMMC partitions

-The BSP layer assumes that the Linux Bootloaders and eMMC partition layout are used on the DragonBoard 410c (not the Android ones).
-You can download the latest Linux bootloader package from [here](http://builds.96boards.org/releases/dragonboard410c/linaro/rescue/latest/).
-If you use this partition layout, the eMMC has the following partition:
+Build artifacts from your OE build will be flashed into the DragonBoard's on-board eMMC (in contrast to some other boards which run their images from an SDcard).
+The OpenEmbedded BSP layer assumes that the _Linux_ Bootloaders and eMMC partition layout are used on the DragonBoard 410c (not the _Android_ ones; by default DragonBoards come pre-configured with the Android eMMC partition layout).
+You can download the latest Linux bootloader package from [here](http://builds.96boards.org/releases/dragonboard410c/linaro/rescue/latest/) to your development host, it will be named something like `dragonboard410c_bootloader_emmc_linux-<version>.zip`.

+Whether your DragonBoard is using the Android eMMC partition layout or the Linux partition eMMC layout, you will use the Android `fastboot` utility on your development host for managing the board's eMMC partitions.
+If you are using a relatively recent Linux distribution on your development host, it probably already has a package that includes the `fastboot` utility (it might be named something like `android-tools` or `android-tools-fastboot`) so go ahead and install it on your development host.
+In order for your development host's fastboot utility to interact with the DragonBoard, the DragonBoard must be booted into a special `fastboot mode`.
+The procedure to do so is as follows:
+* remove power from your DragonBoard
+* plug a USB cable from your development host to your DragonBoard's J4 connector
+* while holding down S4 on the DragonBoard (the one marked "(-)"), insert the power adapter
+* after a few seconds you can release S4

+To verify your cables and that the above procedure worked, on your development host run:

+    # sudo fastboot devices

+and you should get a non-empty response, e.g.

+    # sudo fastboot devices
+    83581d40        fastboot

+If this is your first time using a particular DragonBoard, you will need to switch its eMMC partition layout to the Linux layout, but this procedure only needs to be done once for a given board.
+After switching your layout, you only have to update your board with your latest build artifacts.

+The procedure for updating your eMMC partitions is as follows.
+Put your DragonBoard into `fastboot mode` (see procedure above) then perform these steps on your development host:
+* download the latest Linux bootloader package (e.g. `dragonboard410c_bootloader_emmc_linux-<version>.zip`)
+* unzip its contents
+* run the `flashall` script (as root) that you will find after unzipping the Linux bootloader package

+At this point your eMMC has the following partition layout:

 * `/dev/mmcblk0p7` , aka `aboot` is used for the bootloader (LK/fastboot)
 * `/dev/mmcblk0p8` , aka `boot` is used for the boot image (kernel, device tree, initrd)
 * `/dev/mmcblk0p10` , aka `rootfs` is used for the root file system

-# Build a minimal, console only image

-To build a console image, you can run:

-    bitbake core-image-minimal

-At the end of the build, the root file system image will be available as `tmp-eglibc/deploy/images/dragonboard-410c/core-image-minimal-dragonboard-410c.ext4.gz`.
-This file , once uncompressed, can be directly flashed into the `rootfs` partition.

-Similarly, the boot image will be available at `tmp-eglibc/deploy/images/dragonboard-410c/boot-dragonboard-410c.img`, and it can be booted (or flashed) with fastboot.
+# Flashing build artifacts

+In the following description, replace `image` with the name of the image you built.
+For example: if you built `core-image-minimal` then `image` will be `core-image-minimal`.

+At the end of any successful build you will end up with the following artifacts (amongst others)
+* `image-dragonboard-410c.ext4.gz` and
+* `boot-dragonboard-410c.img`

+These will be found in your `tmp-eglibc/deploy/images/dragonboard-410c` directory.

+To install these to your DragonBoard's eMMC from your development host:

+    # gzip -d < image-dragonboard-410c.ext4.gz > image-dragonboard-410c.ext4
+    # fastboot flash rootfs image-dragonboard-410c.ext4
+    # fastboot flash boot boot-dragonboard-410c.img

 # Proprietary firmware blob

 When running the `setup-environment` script, you were asked to read/accept the Qualcomm EULA.
 The EULA is required to access the proprietary firmware, such as the GPU firmware , WLAN, ...